Know How to Deal with Idols and Advantages (and other Rules/Game Mechanics)

 But if everyone knows you have this advantage, you may well have put a big target on yourself – again, like Stephen did in Second Chance.
 So you need to decide whether to share information about what the advantage does, or just burn it up by using it right away.
 That decision must take into account what the specific advantage does.
 If it’s so powerful that you think it’s worth the risk, then take that chance.
 But you have to know what you’re getting yourself into.
 Some advantages are basically just traps for unwitting players, others can only really be useful in very specific situations.

 Of course, if you have a secret advantage, that’s a whole different story.
-By all means make the best possible plans to use it, and treat it similarly to the way I advised above for having an idol.
+By all means make the best possible plans to use it and treat it similarly to the way I advised above for having an idol.
 That means you can use it to create bonds, but I would advise once again to not do that, and to keep it secret for when it can best be used.
+Indeed, there should be more emphasis on keeping things secret.
+As we saw with Maryanne in Survivor 42, she was literally the only one to keep an idol secret, and of course she won!
+But if you have to tell someone, make sure you tell all your allies so none of them feel left out the way Jonathan and Maryanne did when Mike told them about Lindsay’s amulet idol.

 We’ll start with rock draws, which of course is a topic near and not-so-dear to Jessica Lewis.
 There are times when it’s ridiculous to put your game at risk on a rock draw, and other times when it’s absolutely essential.
 Ridiculous times would be very early in the game when you have plenty of time to maneuver.
 Essential times would be like Jessica herself, who was in a solid alliance against another solid alliance who wanted her gone.
 If she hadn’t held strong, she would’ve sealed her own fate because she never could’ve broken into the opposing alliance and they would’ve tossed her as soon as they had the opportunity.
 Even if by some miracle they hadn’t and she’d made it to the end, she would have burned every bridge in the game and been absolutely unable to win.
 On the other hand, winner Adam told us in our Why Adam Won redux podcast that if he had drawn the wrong rock instead of her, he believed she would’ve had a good chance of winning instead of him!